Gammel Strand 42: 20th century

 The building was acquired by Kristian Mikkelsen Vendsyssel in 1900.
 He had established his own fish wholesale business in Hjørring in 1887 but later moved the operation first to Frederikshavn and then in 1895 to Copenhagen.
 On 30 October 1898, together with Seattle-based Theodor Wilhelm Hansen (died 1916) and Frederikshavn-based Peder Morthensen Asp (died 1917), he had started a new venture, Vendsyssel Packing Co, which was involved in the salting of salmon on the American west coast for sale on the European markets.
-The company was in 1950 still based in the building.
+The company was still based in the building in 1950.

-The painters Harald Slott-Møller (1864-1937) and Agnes Slott-Møller lived in one of the apartments in the years around 1908.
+The painters Harald Slott-Møller (1864–1937) and Agnes Slott-Møller lived in one of the apartments in the years around 1908.

 Architecture

-The building consists of four storeys over a raised cellar and is four bays wide.

-The facade of the ground floor and cellar is dressed in a grey colour while the upper floors stand in undressed, red masonry.
+Gammel Strand 42 is a just four bays wide building constructed with four storeys over a walk-out basement.
+The facade of the ground floor and the exposed part of the basement is plastered and painted grey while the upper floors are in undressed, red masonry.
 A side wing extends from the rear of building and connects to a rear wing at the bottom of a narrow courtyard.

 Today

-The property was in 2012 purchased by a family trust created by Klaus Riskær Petersen9.
+In 2012 the property was purchased by a family trust created by Klaus Riskær Petersen.